Lectures

 Content

 You will find all the information you need to successfully create your first Gradle plugin or improve your existing Gradle plugins and understand every bit of the logic along the way.
+You'll experience Gradle 8.x and Java 17 in action.

-You will learn, how to create
+You will learn, how to create:

 Script Plugin